- Are you sure you want to leave this page message in your browser can be annoying, but there’s a way to fix this problem.

 - A warning message will appear.
-Click I accept the risk button.
+Next, click the I accept the risk! button.

-- Press Windows Key + S and enter internet options.
-Select Internet Options from the menu.
+- Press Windows and enter Internet options.
+Next, select Internet Options from the menu.

-- Go to Security tab and click Custom level button.
+- Go to the Security tab and click the Custom level button.

 - Go to the Scripting section and locate Active scripting.
 Select Disable from the list of options.
 Click OK to save changes.

 However, several users reported that they fixed Are you sure you want to leave this page in Internet Explorer by using the above method?

 Note that Internet Explorer is not around anymore since June 2022; hence we have used Microsoft Edge, and we will use it from now on too.

 - If you got the Are you sure you want to leave this page pop-up message, start a new Chrome window and click on the three-dot menu followed by More tools and Extensions.

 - Now, turn off the toggle button next to all your extensions.
 Do this one by one, then check if the pop-up message still appears, so you can find out which extension was the culprit.